 The following jobs were posted to the H-Net Job Guide from

 22 November 2021 to 29 November 2021.
 These job postings are included here based on the categories selected by the list editors for H-Environment.
 See the H-Net Job Guide website at

-http://www.h-net.org/jobs/ for more information.
+https://www.h-net.org/jobs/ for more information.
 To contact the Job Guide,

 write to email@example.com, or call +1-517-432-5134 between 9 am and 5 pm US Eastern time.

 The Agricultural History Society is accepting nominations for awards through December 31, 2021.
 To nominate a book, article, or dissertation with a 2021 publication date, please follow the directions below.

 The ERC project NUCLEARWATERS, based at KTH Royal Institute of Technology in Stockholm, has since 2018 been exploring the connections between nuclear energy and water in historical perspective.
 The goal is to rewrite the global history of nuclear energy by putting water at the centre of the analysis.

 TRANSPOSITIONES.
 Journal for Transdisciplinary and Intermedial Culture Studies